 Have you come across the acronyms lol (laugh out loud) or brb (be right back) from texting or instant messaging?
 Perhaps you have lazily texted or typed C u 2mrw (see you tomorrow)?
-Are you a fan of the hugely popular Lol Cats (to the left) with their sometimes strange but often hilarious captioning language?
+Are you a fan of the hugely popular Lol Cats with their sometimes strange but often hilarious captioning language?
 Welcome to Leet speak.

 The dynamic sublanguage Leet (from ‘elite’) has been widely used on the internet and as part of informal electronic communication for over ten years, and is now a fixed part of popular internet culture and language.
 Basic Leet speak replaces letters with various combinations of predominantly numeric characters.
 So, Leet becomes 1337 or 133t.
 Leet speak would become 1337 5p33k.
 7#15 B1()& r00xor means ‘this blog rocks (is fantastic).’ l33t embraces abbreviation, acronyms, misspellings and typos (see the fat cat image), synonyms, punctuations marks, phonetic combinations and homographic substitution (in which similar looking letters, punctuation marks or graphics represent the correct letter).
 Other popular examples of 1337 include, warez (plural shortening of ‘software’), n00b (‘newbie’ or ‘rookie’), haxor (‘hacker’).